ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Preparation stage
 -----------------

-* A Committee person checks the topic's content, asks the author/other persons to provide additional information if needed.
+* A Committee person checks the topic's content and asks the author/other persons to provide additional information if needed.

 Discussion stage
 ----------------